Survivors recount deadly Georgia and Alabama tornados - NewsBreak

 Georgia tornado victims still scrambling to put lives back together days after storms

 SPALDING COUNTY, Ga. — Familes have been working for days to pick up the pieces after at least five tornadoes moved through parts of Georgia last week.
-Channel 2′s Ashli Lincoln was in LaGrange Monday, where it still looks like a bomb went off in one neighborhood.
-Victims Lincoln spoke to said that while they do have home insurance, right now they are strapped for cash trying to deal with hotel and moving expenses.
+Channel 2 Action News was in LaGrange Monday, where it still looks like a bomb went off in one neighborhood.
+Some storm victims said that while they do have home insurance, right now they are strapped for cash trying to deal with hotel and moving expenses.

 Dad Gets ‘Firsthand Experience’ with Georgia Tornado, and He Caught the Horrifying Event on Camera